You can save time in the store by pre-booking your repair service appointment online today. We'll take it from there.

-On average, tires should be rotated every 5,000 miles — and even more frequently for high performance tires.
+How often should you rotate your tires?
+On average, tires should be rotated every 5,000 miles, and more frequently if for high performance tires.

+Regular tire rotations every 5,000 miles can help prevent uneven tire wear, helping your tires last longer and wear smoother.
 On front–wheel drive vehicles, the front tires wear out almost twice as fast as the rear tires.
 And a mechanical issue, like a misaligned suspension, could lead to uneven tire wear.
-To address these possible problems, make sure you rotate your tires every 5,000 miles (and even more frequently for high performance tires).
+Check out our tire rotation diagram below to learn more about the appropriate tire rotation pattern.

 Loss of air pressure is the #1 factor in reduced tire life.
 When tire valves begin to weather and crack, and/or when valve caps are missing, air seeps out.
 Your tire valves should be replaced whenever you purchase new tubeless tires.

 More tires — varying in size, design and specialty wheel applications — are being developed all the time.
 That’s why it’s so important to have qualified tire professionals do the work.
 Every Tires Plus technician is trained in proper installation techniques and uses state–of–the–art mounting equipment.

 When you bring a damaged tire to Tires Plus, we always start with a full inspection.
 If your tire can be repaired, your tire technician will fill the damaged area, seal the inner liner, then re–check for leaks before re–mounting the tire.
 If the tire can’t be fixed, we can help you find the best replacement available.

 Your tire is generally made up of tread, belt, plies, sidewall, inner liner, bead filler, beads, and a cord body.
 Together, the materials inside your tire make sure your tire stays strong and you get safely from Point A to Point B!